IvoVellekoop/openwfs/README.md

 # Developing OpenWFS

-Read docsdevelopment.rst for more information on how to install a development version of OpenWFS, and how to write your own extensions.
+Read docsdevelopment.rst for more information on how to install a development version of OpenWFS, how to write your own extensions, and how to set up the development environment.

 # Acknowledgements